ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](od_c7x7b.gif)](od_c7x7b.gif)
 [![\[IM Output\]](od_c7x7w.gif)](od_c7x7w.gif)

-Up until ImageMagick version 6.2.9 all the above threshold ordered dither map were all that was possible with IM.
+Up until ImageMagick version 6.2.9 the above threshold ordered dither maps were all that was possible with IM.
 This has now changed, allowing users to add their own patterns, add even contribute them to the IM community.

 The 'Circle' halftone thresholds were added by Glenn Randers-Pehrson, IM v6.6.5-6.

 ### Offset HalfTone Dither {#halftone_offset}

-The only problem with the above halftone dither is that it is that the exact same threshold map (tile) is applied to all the color channels in the same way.
+The only problem with the above halftone dither is that the exact same threshold map (tile) is applied to all the color channels in the same way.
-That means the same set of primary color is arranged in dots with the same 'center'.
+That means the same set of primary colors is arranged in dots with the same 'center'.

-To get what is known as 'Offset Printing' the threshold pattern is rotated in a particular pattern such that the colors form small scale 'rosette patterns' that destroyes the more horrible looking interference (moiré) patterns that you could otherwise develop.
+To get what is known as 'Offset Printing' the threshold pattern is rotated in a particular pattern such that the colors form small scale 'rosette patterns' that destroys the more horrible looking interference (Moiré) patterns that could otherwise develop.

 This diagram basically explains the process, and is explained in great detail on the Wikipedia Page, [Halftone](http://en.wikipedia.org/wiki/Halftone).

 ![\[IM Output\]](cmyk_offset.png)

-Note however that the rotated screens do not tile very well, as such the best idea is to actually generate the rotated pattern directly, rather than use a tiles threshold pattern.
+Note, however, that the rotated screens do not tile very well, as such the best idea is to actually generate the rotated pattern directly, rather than use a tiled threshold pattern.

-Here is one way to give an image a offset-halftone printing look, using small rotated 2x2 pixel checkerboard pattern, which is about the smallest 'screen' that can be used.
+Here is one way to give an image an offset-halftone printing look, using small rotated 2x2 pixel checkerboard pattern, which is about the smallest 'screen' that can be used.

 ~~~
 convert colorwheel.png  -set option:distort:viewport '%wx%h+0+0' \